Retire entities in ITSI

 Step 1.
 Create an entity management policy

-Create a policy that generates a saved search which evaluates entities in your environment that are eligible for retirement.
-The search checks the ITSI metrics summary index
+Create a policy that generates a saved search that evaluate which entities in your environment might be eligible for retirement.
+When enabled, the policies run a search that evaluates entities in your environment and checks the ITSI metrics summary index

 - From the ITSI main menu, go to Configuration > Entity Management.